dtolnay/cargo-expand/README.md

 theme = "TwoDark"
 ```

-Run `cargo expand --themes` to print a list of available themes.
-Use `theme =
+Run `cargo expand --themes` or `bat --list-themes` to print a list of available
-"none"` to disable coloring.
+themes.
+Use `theme = "none"` to disable coloring.

 Change the default coloring disposition (normally `auto`) with the `color`
 setting: